MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/configure-microprofile-with-keyvault.md

 ### Deploying the app on Azure Container Apps

-You've containerized the app and configured a user-assigned managed identity to access the Azure Key Vault.
-Now you can deploy the containerized app on Azure Container Apps now.
+You containerized the app and configured a user-assigned managed identity to access the Azure Key Vault.
+Now you can deploy the containerized app on Azure Container Apps.

 First, create an environment for Azure Container Apps.
 An environment in Azure Container Apps creates a secure boundary around a group of container apps.
 Container Apps deployed to the same environment are deployed in the same virtual network and write logs to the same Log Analytics workspace.
 Use the [az containerapp env create](/cli/azure/containerapp/env#az-containerapp-env-create) command to create an environment with a unique name (for example, *acaenvejb010424*), as shown in the following example.